ubc-stat-grad/ubc-stat-grad.github.io/about.markdown

 ## UBC statistics graduate student association

-These are the people behind the graduate students association and the website.
+These are the people behind the graduate student association and the website.
 If you need anything, feel free to contact them.